awv-informatik/model-data-generation/README.md

 > Usage on Ubuntu requires [Installing PowerShell on Ubuntu](https://learn.microsoft.com/en-us/powershell/scripting/install/install-ubuntu?view=powershell-7.4)

+> You might get an error regarding ExecutionPolicy.
+In order to be able to run PowerShell scripts, you have to change that policy.
+Open a PowerShell Window and run the following command to do so.
+>
+> `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
+>
+> More Information can be found at: https://go.microsoft.com/fwlink/?LinkID=135170

 Open a PowerShell window, change the current working directory to the root of this repo and follow the instructions below.

 If you run the scripts below, they are going to create several output files.
 All these files will be generated to the `.out` folder.